-Whether scoring the new Madden game for EA or the trailer for the Amazing Spider Man, Mark Petrie is a composer known for infusing contemporary elements on top of epic orchestral writing.
-We sat down with him and asked a few questions about how he gets his sound, his favorite tools, his writing process and Madden 15.
+Whether it’s scoring the new Madden game for EA or the trailer for The Amazing Spider-Man, Mark Petrie is a composer known for infusing contemporary elements on top of epic orchestral writing.
+We sat down with him and asked a few questions about his favorite tools, how he gets his sound, his writing process, and Madden NFL 15.

-1. You just scored Madden 15.
+You just scored Madden NFL 15.
 How did you get the job?

-I had a track (Puma Punku) used in the trailer for the previous Madden (Madden NFL 25), and fortunately through that one track, they gave me a shot at scoring the latest game.
+I had a track — “Puma Punku” — used in the trailer for the previous Madden game, and fortunately, through that one track, they gave me a shot at scoring the latest game.

-3. Let’s look at how you write.
-Do you sketch out the entire track first and then get into arranging/production or does it happen as you go?
+Let’s talk writing process.
+Do you sketch out the entire track first?
 Do you write vertically or horizontally?

 With trailer music I usually sketch out the chord changes and main melodic hooks for one section, then gradually refine the idea until I can see the track going somewhere — that it’s actually worthy of three acts.
 As a piano player I often use piano for the sketch, but I try to replace it quickly so that the piece isn’t dependent on the piano (unless I intend to use piano as a main instrument).

-I would say I work vertically in trailers, usually starting with the 1st or 2nd act.
+I would say I work vertically in trailers, usually starting with the first or second act.
 Finishing as I go, the layering of sound design and instruments helps me figure out if an idea is worth spending an entire week fleshing out.

-I try to find super realistic samples from great libraries by companies like 8Dio, SoundIron and CineSamples, and once things get busy in a trailer track, I’ll then blend them with more beefy sounds from nice thick sounding libraries like the Symphobia series and synths from Omnisphere and Trillian (for boosting low end strings and brass).
+I try to find super-realistic samples from great libraries by companies like 8Dio, SoundIron, and CineSamples, and once things get busy in a trailer track, I’ll blend them with more beefy sounds from nice, thick-sounding libraries like the Symphobia series, and synths from Omnisphere and Trillian (for boosting low-end strings and brass).
 I’ll often cheat and do things like blend electric guitar with horns, where the guitar is really inaudible in the mix, but the horns now punch much clearer through the mix.
-For choirs I’m still using a combination of Requiem and Liberis with choirs from Omnisphere.
+For choirs, I’m still using a combination of Requiem and Liberis with choirs from Omnisphere.

 I’m no mixing or mastering expert by any stretch, so I have some very basic tools that I’ve tweaked over the years.
-Basically it’s a very light Logic EQ, then a gain plugin (which I might gently automate depending on the track) and then Ozone, which does some light maximizing, compression and EQ.
+Basically, it’s a very light Logic EQ, then a gain plugin (which I might gently automate depending on the track) and then Ozone, which does some light maximizing, then compression, and EQ.

 By the way, it’s great to see that most libraries now understand the value of connecting with fans.
 It helps elevate and bring awareness to the whole genre of trailer music.

-I’d like to be able to say up at 6am, workout then head into the studio for a fruitful 8 hour day etc etc, but… we don’t have kids yet, so I’m still able to do wacky things with my schedule, like getting up around noon and work on and off until 4 or 5am.
-I’m trying hard to break that crazy schedule (really!) but I can’t help but feel more focused, creatively incubated, knowing pretty much everyone else is asleep.
+I’d like to be able to say up at 6 a.m., work out, then head into the studio for a fruitful eight-hour day, but, we don’t have kids yet, so I’m still able to do wacky things with my schedule, like getting up around noon and work on and off until late in the night.
+I’m trying hard to break that crazy schedule, but I can’t help but feel more focused, creatively incubated, knowing pretty much everyone else is asleep.
 The schedule also works great for working with clients in New Zealand or the UK.

-It’s very basic, I have a Mac Pro (not the trash can kind yet) loaded with 40GB of RAM, a nice weighted controller (Kurzweil SP2X) and a MOTU Ultralite.
-The only reason I can still manage to do trailer music on one computer is that I have eight SSDs inside it (added bonus, no cable mess).
-I use SonnetTech’s Tempo SSD Plus cards with OWC’s Extreme drives.
+It’s very basic, I have a Mac Pro (not the trash can kind yet) loaded with 40GB of RAM, a nice weighted controller (Kurzweil SP2X), and a MOTU Ultralite.
+The only reason I can still manage to do trailer music on one computer is that I have eight SSDs inside of it (added bonus, no cable mess).
+I use SonnetTech’s Tempo SSD Plus cards with OWC Mercury Extreme drives.
 That really helps a lot with the loading and streaming of samples.

-10. Ten years from now, what do you want to be doing music wise.
+10 years from now, what do you want to be doing music-wise?
 Be honest!